Takoma Software, Inc. |

 Principles of Human-Computer Communication, Spring 2006

-College of Information Science, University of Maryland, College
+College of Information Science, University of Maryland, College Park

 Co-taught with Dr. Ryen White